FertigLab/ATACCoGAPS/README.md

 # ATACCoGAPS

-Package which provides tools for processing and analysis of single-cell ATAC-seq data with the Bayesian Non-Negative Matrix Factorization algorithm, CoGAPS.
+Package which provides tools for processing and analysis of single-cell ATAC-seq data with the Bayesian Non-Negative Matrix Factorization algorithm, CoGAPS, as described in our Nucleic Acids Research paper https://doi.org/10.1093/nar/gkaa349.

 Install needed Bioconductor packages for ATACCoGAPS using: